hennamarleena/accessible-website/readme.md

 -	Indicating current location on the website, within navigation bar, current active page has underline on nav bar, made with javascript, user knows where they are

-**report on the evaluation tool, keyboard and / or screen reader that you used to test your project's accessibility**
+**Report on the evaluation tool, keyboard and / or screen reader that you used to test your project's accessibility**
 -	The screen reader I used was NVDA screen reader
 -	for example, I made sure that it was possible to navigate with headings and move around only with keyboard
 -	I tested menus, tab orders, forms...

-**explain how you used the evaluation tool with your project and describe any issues or challenges that you encountered**
+**Explain how you used the evaluation tool with your project and describe any issues or challenges that you encountered**
 -	I made a first version of my whole site and after that I used Axe dev tools – chrome extension to test my site.
 It alerted some problems with contrast ratio so I had to change my design a bit
 -	I noticed that evaluation tools wouldn’t find the same issues, so I also tested with Siteimprove Accessibility Checker.
 It said that my nav buttons did not meet efficient size, so I made them little bigger
 -	I also tested my pages and colors with contrast checker https://webaim.org/resources/contrastchecker/